awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 You can change the rules for the default security group\.

 You can't delete a default security group\.
-If you try to delete the default security group, you'll get the following error: `Client.CannotDelete: the specified group: "sg-51530134" name: "default" cannot be deleted by a user`\.
+If you try to delete the default security group, you get the following error: `Client.CannotDelete: the specified group: "sg-51530134" name: "default" cannot be deleted by a user`\.

 **Note**
 If you've modified the outbound rules for your security group, we do not automatically add an outbound rule for IPv6 traffic when you associate an IPv6 block with your VPC\.